Ethics approval for animal related research projects

 For collaborative projects with other centres where the other centre is the lead PI group, a copy of the ethics approval should be submitted to the Chair (Prof Joanna Morris) to ensure that samples provided from Glasgow are collected appropriately.
 Approval from the main centre will suffice in most cases.
 For collaborations where Glasgow is the main PI group, additional ethics approval may need to be sought at the other institutions involved, as well as at Glasgow, depending on the local ethics committee.

 Projects that are using veterinary medicinal products in a clinical/field setting to client owned animals require an ATC-type S. This may be unlicensed drugs or licensed drugs being used in a different way (off licence).
 Applications are submitted to the Veterinary Medicines Directorate at www.vmd.defra.gov.uk.

 For projects that are likely to come under ASPA both project and personal licences will be required as well as appropriate training.
 Advice should be sought from the named vets at email@example.com.

 To reduce workload we would not expect to review applications prior to funding unless the funder specifically requests this.
 However, ethical aspects of the work should be discussed with a committee member so that any issues may be identified.
 If necessary, a letter of comfort can be issued to accompany an application.

-Clinical samples being stored in SBOHVM -80C Biobank freezer should be part of a specific project with ethics approval obtained in advance.
+Clinical samples being stored in the SBOHVM -80C Biobank freezer should be part of a specific project with ethics approval obtained in advance.